Western religious music from different centuries.

 (Cd: “L’Europa – Sacred Works” – CPO 777 408-2, 2008)

-André Campra is mostly known for his opera works, but he also left a substantial oeuvre of sacred music.
-His Messe de Requiem is the only well-known composition, but when and for what occasion this was composed, is unknown.
-A recent theory claims the work is the result of the collaboration between Campra and the Jesuits (since 1698) and that he conducted the first performance himself.
-If this is true, it means the work dates back a lot further than was assumed in the past (it was thought to date back to 1722).
+André Campra is best known for his opera works, but he also left a substantial oeuvre of sacred music.
+His Messe de Requiem is the only well-known composition, but it is unknown when and for what occasion he composed it.
+A recent theory claims the work is the result of the collaboration between Campra and the Jesuits (which started in 1698) and that he conducted the first performance himself.
+If this is true, it means the work dates back further than had always been assumed (it was thought to date back to 1722).
 1700 was the year that Campra was fired as maître de musique of the Notre Dame in Paris.
-The canons felt he was too engrossed in opera, ever since the success of his L’Europe galante in 1697.
+The canons felt he was too deeply engrossed in opera, ever since the success of his L’Europe galante in 1697.

-We will listen to the Messe de Requiem, a recently released recording of the Ensemble Correspondances.
+We will listen to Messe de Requiem, a recently released recording by the Ensemble Correspondances.

 André Campra (1660-1744)